marianeleite3/airflow-mari/README.md

 * For a custom airflow image with instalation of required libraries a custom docker image was built, the image can be found in dockerhub: https://hub.docker.com/repository/docker/mareleite3/airflow/general

 * The local development was done using KinD: https://kind.sigs.k8s.io/docs/user/quick-start/
-* The oficial Helm chart was used for setting up the application with the built image, during the development, it was also deployed local persistent volumes.
+* The oficial Helm chart was used for setting up the application with the built image.
 The Dags are updated via git_sync parameter and the image is using the Kubernetes executor

 ----
 Requirements: